-Students on leave may work, travel, volunteer, spend time with family, or take time to care for themselves or others.
+Students on leave may work, travel, volunteer, spend time with family, engage in military service, or take time to care for themselves or others.
 Sometimes academic, personal, or medical issues motivate a leave.
 At other times, students need space to reflect on their experiences in and out of the classroom.
 Seeing how classroom learning relates to the outside world is not always easy.
 A leave may help bridge this gap.

 Taking a leave of absence may have implications for financial aid, visa status, and athletics compliance.
 Students receiving financial aid should consult with the Office of Financial Aid to understand how a leave may affect their financial aid package.